 - Diarhhoea (diarrhea) and vomiting has also noted to be more severe with the current swine flu outbreak.

-Treatment of swine flu
+Treatment of H1N1 Flu

 Swine flu is caused by a virus and an antiviral, like Tamiflu (oseltamivir), is very effective in combatting the infection.
 Other antiviral drugs like Relenza (zanamivir) can also be useful in the treatment and prevention of swine flu.
 As with SARS (Sudden Acute Respiratory Syndrome) and avian (bird) flu, Tamiflu is one of the leading anti-viral drugs that has received widespread media attention in treating and preventing these ‘flu’ outbreaks.